The Man About Town

 Official witness John Lawrence corroborates Hathaway's description of the man carrying the rifle case stating he was "...about 6'5 tall, and weighed about 250 pounds or more.
 He appeared to be a professional football player type and very muscular.
 He had dirty blond hair and wore it in a short crew cut.
 This man was in his 30's and was wearing a light colored business suit and white business shirt."
 Yet unlike Mrs. Hill and Philip Hathaway, he does not give a vague statement of the time.
 Lawrence states observing the man at 11:45 am, and thus Mrs. Hill left Neiman Marcus notably earlier than offered.xii None of the witnesses observes a young woman with the large man.

 John Henry Hill according to the related FBI statements and a previous photograph is 6'6 tall, 280 lbs, has blonde hair, purchased a rifle shortly earlier, and just happened to be headed to the Imperial Club within the Baker Hotel at the corner of Commerce and Akard Street during the same time multiple witnesses feasibly observed him.
 Neither Hill nor his wife is spotted overburdened with packages from Cullom and Boren; it is likely she drove their car to the Baker Hotel.
-Strangely, Hill decided to take the unidentified rifle with him to lunch.
-Mrs. Hill never mentions the rifle and they arrive at the Hotel and begin lunch around ten minutes before noon.
+Hill decided to take the unidentified rifle with him to lunch and Mrs. Hill never mentions the rifle as they arrive at the Hotel and begin lunch around ten minutes before noon.
 Lunch concludes and Mrs. Hill proceeds down the street just over a block to Neiman Marcus.
 She picks up her jewelry and stays inside the store until 1 pm.
 While leaving she observed a report of the assassination on a television in Neiman Marcus.
 John Hill is elsewhere and unobserved for a period by his wife, there is yet no definite evidence of what he did until she later returned to him after 1pm.

 i.
 US Department of Commerce-Bureau of the Census (1940).
 Sixteenth Census of the United States Population Schedule, Dallas City, County of Dallas, State of Texas, National Archives and Records Administration, archives.gov